Trails in Mecosta County

-Whether you are looking for a place to hike, bike, snowmobile or snowshoe Mecosta County has the trail for you!
+Whether you are looking for a place to hike, bike, snowmobile or snowshoe Mecosta County has the trail for you.
+From a leisurely stroll while taking in a scenic view or for more of a challenging adventure, we can point you in the right direction for the trail that is right for you.

 The Fred Meijer White Pine Trail is just under 100 miles long and is perfect for any time of year.
 During the winter months enjoy an invigorating snowmobile ride, snowshoeing or even cross country skiing.
 During the summer months this trial is great for mountain biking, hiking and taking in the beautiful sights and sounds of the great outdoors.